arosenfeld/immunedb/docs/getting_started_docker.rst

 This will do the following:

-- Creates a directory ``~/airrdb/db`` which persistently stores the associated AIRRDB database.
+- Creates a directory ``~/immunedb/db`` which persistently stores the associated ImmuneDB database.
-- Creates a directory ``~/airrdb/data`` where you can place data in which you'd like to access from within the Docker instance.
+- Creates a directory ``~/immunedb/data`` where you can place data in which you'd like to access from within the Docker instance.
 - Starts a MariaDB (a MySQL drop-in replacement) database
 - Starts REST service serving data from the database to a local port.
-- Starts a ``airrdb-frontend`` process which serves a webpage in which to view data.
+- Starts a ``immunedb-frontend`` process which serves a webpage in which to view data.

 You can view the frontend website at ``http://localhost:8080``.
 There will be no data there since this is a fresh installation.
-To launch a bash shell into the AIRRDB Docker image run the following
+To launch a bash shell into the ImmuneDB Docker image run the following

 .. code-block:: bash

     $ docker ps
 	CONTAINER ID        IMAGE                      COMMAND                  CREATED             STATUS              PORTS                    NAMES
-	106fa8a740b3        arosenfeld/airrdb            "/bin/sh -c '/app/./w"   5 seconds ago       Up 4 seconds        0.0.0.0:5000->5000/tcp   airrdb_airrdb_1
+	106fa8a740b3        arosenfeld/immunedb            "/bin/sh -c '/app/./w"   5 seconds ago       Up 4 seconds        0.0.0.0:5000->5000/tcp   immunedb_immunedb_1
-	fe2895cf3be2        arosenfeld/airrdb-frontend   "npm run serve"          5 seconds ago       Up 4 seconds        0.0.0.0:8080->8080/tcp   airrdb_frontend_1
+	fe2895cf3be2        arosenfeld/immunedb-frontend   "npm run serve"          5 seconds ago       Up 4 seconds        0.0.0.0:8080->8080/tcp   immunedb_frontend_1
-	18a58f85551e        mariadb                      "/docker-entrypoint.s"   6 seconds ago       Up 5 seconds        3306/tcp                 airrdb_mariadb_1
+	18a58f85551e        mariadb                      "/docker-entrypoint.s"   6 seconds ago       Up 5 seconds        3306/tcp                 immunedb_mariadb_1

-Note that there are three containers running; one for the front-end, one for the database, and one for the AIRRDB Docker instance itself.
-The first one (named ``airrdb_airrdb_1`` here, but may differ for each machine) is the AIRRDB Docker instance.
+Note that there are three containers running; one for the front-end, one for the database, and one for the ImmuneDB Docker instance itself.
+The first one (named ``immunedb_immunedb_1`` here, but may differ for each machine) is the ImmuneDB Docker instance.
 Let's launch a bash shell into it:

 .. code-block:: bash